fyodore82/so_showcase/README.md

-This is demo project for appling to Auth0.
+This is demo project to showcse my skills.
 You're free to use any part of it.

 ## Reasons to create this app